 Dash is an open-source decentralized cryptocurrency that focuses on the payment industry.
 Dash offers a portable, inexpensive, and fast form of currency.
 It can be spent securely both in person and online with minimal charges.
-Dash is a cryptocurrency based on Bitcoin that aims to become the most user-friendly and scalable global payments system possible.
+Dash is a cryptocurrency based on Bitcoin that aims to become the most user-friendly and scalable global payment system possible.
 On top of Bitcoin's feature set, Dash offers instant transactions with InstantSend and private transactions with PrivateSend.
 Dash operates on a self-governing and self-funding model, which lets the Dash network reward individuals and businesses for work that adds value to the network.
-This decentralized governance and budgeting system makes Dash one of the first successful decentralized autonomous organizations (DAO) ever.
+This decentralized governance and budgeting system makes Dash one of the first successful decentralized autonomous organizations (DAO).

-For more information on Dash please refer to our Whitepaper
+For more information on Dash, please refer to our Whitepaper

 article.Motivation for change